nuuuwan/lk_parliament_docs/tests/data/en.md

 9. **Fiscal responsibility of the Government** - The Government shall manage its fiscal policy in an accountable, efficient, fair, transparent, and sustainable manner in line with the provisions of the Constitution, to ensure macroeconomic stability and economic growth of the country and intergenerational equity.

 10. **Objectives underlying responsible fiscal management** - The objectives underlying responsible fiscal management which need to be adhered to by the Government shall be as follows: -
     - ( a ) ensure that public debt is reduced to, and maintained at, a sustainable level;
     - ( b ) create and maintain fiscal buffers that secure against future shocks;
     - ( c ) manage and mitigate fiscal risks in a prudent manner;
+    - ( d ) ensure discipline, transparency, and accountability in fiscal management;
+    - ( e ) lengthen the time horizon of fiscal planning by establishing requirements for the development and publication of an annual fiscal strategy statement and rolling five-years medium-term fiscal framework; and
+    - ( f ) facilitate effective scrutiny of the fiscal performance of the Government.
+    - ( a ) ensure that public debt is reduced to, and maintained at, a sustainable level;
+    - ( b ) create and maintain fiscal buffers that secure against future shocks;
+    - ( c ) manage and mitigate fiscal risks in a prudent manner;